JakubKorytko/file-manager/README.md

 ### Adding new commands

-You can customize this file to better suit your needs.
-If you add a new command, you must also add a new static method to the **Commands** class in the **commands.py** file (main directory).
-This method must have the same name as the command you added to the config.json file.
+1. You need to add the command to the **/commands/logic/config.json** file.
+The command must have a unique name and a description of what it does.
+You can also add aliases for the command if you want to make it easier to use for users who are familiar with other command-line interfaces.
+2. You need to create a class to the **/commands/classes** directory.
+Name of the class must be the same as the name of the command in the config.json file.
+The class must derive from the **Command** class and implement the **main** method.
+The **main** method is called when the command is executed.
+It takes a list of arguments as a parameter and returns an integer.
+Look at the **/commands/classes/.example.py** file for an example of how to create a new command class.
+3. You need to add an import statement for the new command class to the **/commands/classes/__init__.py** file.
+This allows files-manager to find the class when it needs to execute the command.

 # License